andrewt3000/MachineLearning/neuralNets.md

 See additonal activations in [Keras activations](https://keras.io/activations/)

 ### Training a neural network
-Training data - The data used in machine learning models to make the model more accurate.
-In the case of supervised learning it consists of input features and output labels that serve as examples.
-Data is typically split into training data, cross validation data and test data.
-Typical mix is 60% -80% training, 10%-20% validation and 10%-20% testing data.
-Validation data is evaluated while the model is training and it indicates if the model is generalizing.
-Testing data is evaluated after you have stopped training the model to indicate the model's accuracy.

 Training a neural network - minimize a cost function.
 Use backpropagation and gradient descent to adjust weights to make model more accurate.

 Steps to training a network.